 This system enhances directional control and stability of the vehicle under various driving conditions.
-ESP corrects for over/under steering of the vehicle by applying the brake of the appropriate wheel to assist in counteracting the over/under steer condition.
+ESP corrects for oversteering or understeering of the vehicle by applying the brake of the appropriate wheel to assist in counteracting the oversteer or understeer condition.
 Engine power may also be reduced to help the vehicle maintain the desired path.